massimo-nocentini/Booklet-DSst/source/linked-allocation/links.rst

   .. image:: ../../../Containers-Links/images/CTLinksLinkTest-testLinkNext3.svg
     :align: center

-by means of polymorphism over the ``nextOfLink:`` message also undertood by ``Integer`` objects,
+by means of polymorphism over the ``nextFromLink:`` message also undertood by ``Integer`` objects,

-.. pharo:autocompiledmethod:: Integer>>#nextOfLink:
+.. pharo:autocompiledmethod:: Integer>>#nextFromLink:

 that dispatches back again to ``Link`` objects